Mom, I’m going to be an entrepreneur

 Somehow, that mindset also extends to the significant other of the entrepreneur.

 I remembered another young entrepreneur who spoke with me in 2014.
 He co-founded a startup with his long-time buddy, but the bootstrapped startup was not paying him a salary.
 His girlfriend wanted to get married, and there was the future house to pay for.
 And in all practicality, he had no income to speak of to contribute his share to the house.
 It was not easy explaining to his co-founder why he needed to leave the startup and obtain a full-time job instead.

 There is a saying that “it takes a village to raise a child.”
 I would like to extend that saying to “it takes a whole ecosystem, including family and friends, to raise an entrepreneur.”
 This is why I am highlighting the importance of why an entrepreneur needs the buy-in from his loved ones.

-In the last few years mentoring startup founders at AGA, I had no lack of cases where I dealt head-on with the issue of family support for entrepreneurs.
+In the last few years mentoring startup founders, I had no lack of cases where I dealt head-on with the issue of family support for entrepreneurs.
 While other mentors tend to focus on discussing the issues of business and shy away from sensitive family or emotional issues, I would openly talk with founders about their family and spousal support.